A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Evolution of Vortex patterns

 The role of collision on the interaction and evolution of counter-rotating and co-rotating vortices in such dusty medium was examined by numerical simulation \cite{Janavorticestheory}.
-The effect of viscoelasticity and compressibility on the vortex patterns and originating inertial waves due to vortex motion (see Fig.\ref{fig:fig16}) were explored using computer experiments by Gupta et al.\cite{akankshavorticeevolution12019,akankshavorticesevo2020,Guptareview2022} in strongly coupled state of dust grain medium.
+The effect of viscoelasticity and compressibility on the vortex patterns and originating inertial waves due to vortex motion (see Fig.\ref{fig:fig22}) were explored using computer experiments by Gupta et al.\cite{akankshavorticeevolution12019,akankshavorticesevo2020,Guptareview2022} in strongly coupled state of dust grain medium.
 The interaction of coherent vortex structures at the interface of two inhomogeneous dusty plasma mediums gives birth to transverse shear as well as spiral density waves \cite{vikramvortices2}.
 The large-scale MD simulation of a strongly coupled dust plasma system predicted the emergence of isolated coherent tripolar vortices during the evolution of unstable axisymmetric flows \cite{ashwintripolarvortices_2011}.
-It is a fact that circular vortices are stable in nature due to energy balance.
-However, there is also a possibility to form elliptical vortices in a dusty plasma medium if circular vortices deviate from their shape.
-The deformed dust vortices definitely take an elliptical shape which is unstable in nature.
+A classical MD simulation study to explore the formation and collisions of dipolar vortices in 2D strongly coupled dusty liquid was carried out by Ashwin and Ganesh \cite{ashwindiploarvorticescollison2012}.
+In their setup, the dipolar vortices emerged from a sub-sonic jet profile in a less dissipative dust grain medium.
+During a centered head-on collision between dipolar vortices, the vortex patterns are exchanged, not mass.
+It is a fact that circular vortices are stable due to energy balance.
+However, elliptical vortices can be formed in a dusty plasma medium if circular vortices deviate from their shape.
+The deformed dust vortices take an elliptical shape, which is unstable.
 The stability of elliptical vortices and the formation of new small-scale vortices in dusty plasma were studied by Jana et al.\cite{ellipticalvortices2015}.
-It is now confirmed that the evolution of vortices also opens up new areas of research in strongly coupled dust plasma systems.
+It should be noted that this section does not discuss the evolution and stability of vortices, which were mentioned in Sec.\ref{sec:secIII} and Sec.\ref{sec:secIV}.
+This section highlights some independent research works with exciting results (as discussed) during the vortex evolution.